CloudCannon/documentation/_i18n/internationalisation.md

 ### Tagging content for translation

-Firstly we must add a key to each element we want internationalised.
+First we must add a key to each element we want internationalised.
 To do this add a `data-i18n` attribute with a unique key.
 For example:

 {% highlight html %}
 <h2 class="editable" data-i18n="welcome_message">Hello, welcome to my website</h2>